KingHakoob/dekokJMiniCh-1/README.md

  Git Hub Transfer - Mini Challenge #1 "What is your name?"
  This is a console project that will ask the user their name and report it back to the console

+ Peer Review by: Christopher Prado
+ Your MiniChallenge was completed concisely and effectively.
+Although, I noticed on line 16 the word "afternoon" was spelled "aftertnoon"